Lzcstan/STCase/README.md

    `install.packages("mclust")`
    During the installation process, select CRAN mirror: China (Beijing 3) [https].

    After the installation is done, enter the command `library(mclust)` to load.
 If the `mclust` logo is displayed, it means the installation is successful.
-You can press `ctrl+d` to exit R.
+You can press `Ctrl+d` to exit R.
 5. `pip install STACCI`

-## Usage Instructions
+## Usage Instructions and Example Dataset

 After creating a new environment according to the installation instructions and installing the corresponding dependencies, place the .h5ad file of the dataset in the specified file structure, specifically, the desired file structure of the dataset is as follows: